tokengamedev/godot-android-modules/app-notification/README.md

 AppNotification is an android plugin for Godot Game engine.

 It enables the app made in Godot to notify the end-user outside the app in android devices.
-It only supports Local notification.

 To understand more about the Notification feature in android, go through the [documentation](https://developer.android.com/guide/topics/ui/notifiers/notifications).

-### Basic Usage:
+## Basic Usage:

 To access the plugin you have to use the standard code for Godot plugin in the code